Action is the primary key: a categorical framework for episodic memories and logical reasoning: Functor between cognitive-logs

 \section{Functor between cognitive-logs}

 Similarity recognition is one of our essential cognitive abilities.
-Recognizing similarity between episodes is also possible, and it enables logical reasoning.
-Abstractions of episodes--- converting an episode into a simpler form--- are also important cognition processes.
+Similarity between events is also essential, and it enables logical reasoning.
+Abstractions of narratives--- converting a narrative into a simpler form--- are also important cognition processes.
 Functors are powerful tools in category theory.
-This section shows that a functor between e-logs represents these inference processes.
+A functor---a structure preserving map---between cognitive-logs represents these inference processes.